zackmdavis/Category_War/evolution_of_meaning_basics.md

 It is Cold outside.

 The icy wind stings less than the _pointless_ betrayal.
 Why would the neighbors tell you it was Hot when it was actually Cold?
-You're generally pretty conflict-averse, but this affront is so egregious that instead of immediately seeking shelter in your bunker, you march over and knock on their door.
+You're generally pretty conflict-averse—and compliant with social-distancing guidelines—but this affront is so egregious that instead of immediately seeking shelter in your bunker, you march over and knock on their door.

-[...]
+One of the men who lives there comes to the door.
+You don't remember his name.
+"What do you want?" he growls through his mask.

+"I asked through the tube system whether it was hold or cold today."
+You still have the **H O T** paper on you.
+You hold it up.
+"I got this response, but it's v-very cold.
+Do you know anything about this?"

-"Sure, I drew this—an oval in between some perpendicular line segments.
+"Sure, I drew this," he says.
+"An oval in between some perpendicular line segments.
 It's abstract art.
-I found the pattern æsthetically pleasing, and thought you might like it, too.
+I found the pattern æsthetically pleasing, and thought my downstairs neighbor might like it, too.
 It's not _my_ fault if _you_ interpreted my art as an assertion about the weather.
 Why would you even think that?
 What does an ink pattern on paper have to do with the weather?"

 He's fucking with you.
 Your first impulse is to forcefully but politely object—_Look, I'm sure this must have seemed like a funny practical joke to you, but prepping to face the elements is actually a serious inconvenience to me, so_—but the solemnity with which the man played his part stops you, and the sentence dies before it reaches your lips.

 This isn't a good-natured practical joke that the two of you might laugh about later.
 This is the bullying tactic sometimes called _gaslighting_: a socially-dominant individual can harrass a victim with few allies, and excuse his behavior with absurd lies, secure in the knowledge that the power dynamics of the local social group will always favor the dominant in any dispute, even if the lies are so absurd that the victim, [facing](https://www.lesswrong.com/posts/jrLkMFd88b4FRMwC6/don-t-double-crux-with-suicide-rock) a [united front](https://sinceriously.fyi/social-reality/), is left doubting his own sanity.

 Or rather—this _is_ a good-natured joke.
 "Good-natured joke" and "gaslighting as a bullying technique" are two descriptions of the _same_ regularity in human psychology, even while no one thinks of _themselves_ as doing the latter.
-You have no recourse here: the man's housemates would only back him up, and the fleeting thought of filing a police report is, if anything, more absurd than the man's farcical lie.
+You have no recourse here: the man's housemates would only back him up.

 "I'm sorry," you say, "my mistake," and trudge back to your bunker, shivering.